omarreis/vsop2013/planetfun/README.md

     aDummy.RotationAngle.x    :=  aAltitude;     //set one rotation component in each object a3DObject.RotationAngle.y :=  aAzimuth;

-This is similar to actual camera gimbals found in drones: each servo rotates in one axis only.
+This is similar to actual camera gimbals, found in drones: each servo rotates in one axis only, but they are linked together to allow 3D movements.
-By rotating a single axis in each object you avoid gimbal locks.
+By using this construction, the object rotates as expected and you avoid gimbal locks.

 ## Celestial object calculator classes